ManchesterMakerspace/doorboto2/readme.md

 - Free desktop and free arduino nano was cheaper
 Why not use a Raspberry Pi, you had a free one of those?
 - SD card corrupted at the time
+Update: we are currently using a pi using a usb drive instead of an SD.

 Copyright 2016 ~ Manchester Makerspace ~ MIT License